mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

 1. what to do with `null`
     * `null` key
     * `null` value
+1. what to do with put(key, value) when key already exists in map
 1. get should return `Optional`?
 1. what to do in case of collision? list vs tree
     * any threshold